nova-video-player/aos-avos/doc/sync_anchoring_rules.md

 - **No draining**: Queues are not flushed or drained on speed change.
 In‑flight audio/video retains its original TS.
 - **Audio in flight**: Samples already in the audio sink continue at the old tempo.
 New tempo applies to decoded output after the change.
 The mapping anchor is set to `heard_audio_ts` so the timeline pins to what is actually audible.
 - **Video in flight**: Frames already queued keep their TS and remain ordered.
 The sink is re‑anchored to `heard_audio_ts`, so pacing stays aligned without flushing.
+- **Speed‑change seek (android_sync=0 + atempo)**: Seek to a keyframe (RST), then drop decoded video frames and audio chunks until the shared target TS is reached.
+This keeps the target monotonic while minimizing visible jumps.

 ## Time Continuity Guarantee